 Kruger Self-Drive … AND THAT’S A WRAP

 Are you planning a trip?
-Let us know and if you have any questions we’ll try to help.
+Let us know and if you have any questions we’ll try to help. in 2023 we are continuing our Africa Overlanding trip, including more of South Africa, Botswana and Namibia.

-We’ve also recently started an Etsy store where we sell some of our wildlife photos as digital downloads to print yourself in the sizes that suit you and have designed a few other products using our images.
+We’ve also started an Etsy store where we sell some of our wildlife photos as digital downloads to print yourself in the sizes that suit you and have designed a few other products using our images.

 You can check out our Etsy store here: Lifejourney4two Photography on Etsy.

-If you’d like a FREE PDF of this article, just click on the button below – fill in the details and you’ll get access to all of our free PDFs, Travel planner and Free ebooks.
+If you’d like a FREE PDF of this article, just click on the button below – fill in the details and you’ll get access to all of our free PDFs, Travel Planner and Free ebooks.

 If you have Pinterest you can pin and save it for later.